Azure/autorest.typescript/packages/typespec-ts/test/modularIntegration/generated/azure/core/lro/standard/generated/README.md

 ### StandardClient

-`StandardClient` is the primary interface for developers using the Standard REST client library.
+`StandardClient` is the primary interface for developers using the Standard client library.
 Explore the methods on this client object to understand the different features of the Standard service that you can access.